ctokoli/Conference-Capstone-Project/README.md

 - Project from [Microverse](https://www.microverse.org/) html & css module.
+- Many thanks to <a href="https://www.behance.net/adagio07">Cindy Shin</a> for the UI design
 - Thanks to the Microverse team for the great curriculum.
 - Thanks to the Code Reviewer(s) for the insightful feedbacks.
 - A great thanks to My coding partner(s), morning session team, and standup team for their contributions.